vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 namespace: tanzu-system-monitoring
 ```

-For a full list of user-configurable values, see the official [Grafana documentation]https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-grafana.html#grafana-package-configuration-parameters-5)
+For a full list of user-configurable values, see the official [Grafana documentation]https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-grafana.html)

 An example screenshot for customizing your Grafana installation follows.

 ![Screenshot of Install Grafana screen showing custom YAML file](img/tanzu-pkgs/tanzu-pkgs12.png)

-After installing Grafana, ensure that the installation status for the Grafana package on the **Installed Packages** screen is **Succeeded**.
+After installing Grafana, ensure that the installation status for the Grafana package on the **Installed Tanzu Packages** screen is **Green**.

 ![Screenshot showing successful installation of Grafana](img/tanzu-pkgs/tanzu-pkgs13.png)